mrmartineau/Boost-Snippets/readme.md

 ./atomizr -i "~/htdocs/trykickoff/Kickoff-snippets/SASS/*.sublime-snippet" -o snippets.cson --split

 ## Publishing to Atom package or packagecontrol.io
-Ensure you have Atom installed, then run:
+Ensure you have Atom installed, then run (we use `apm` to increment the version number:

 ```
 apm publish major|minor|patch

+# for VS Code
+vsce publish
 ```
 This bumps the version, adds a tag, publishes to Atom's package repo.
 Package Control watches for changes so will take a little longer.